experience

 influences

-I worked in Psychoanalytic settings for a few years drawing on observations, introspections and healing experiences of supervisors, co-workers and many writers in the vaste and diverse psychoanalytic tradition.
-This has been invaluable to learn how to listen, understand what I am hearing and begin to understand who is listening.
-Also the discipline of observation of infant maturation and children at play.
+Also the discipline of watching children grow and play.
 And the world of fantasy.
-And the exploration of basic functions like sex, eating and elimination as foundations of personality and behaviour.
-And how thoughts and feelings manifest themselves in the body and in physical illness.
+And the exploration of sex, eating and elimination as foundations of behaviour.
+And how thoughts and feelings manifest themselves in the body and illness.